nikoelt/Its-Pico-Pi-Lap-Time/README.md

 # Lap Timer for BMW S1000RR using Raspberry Pi Pico

 ## Project Overview
 This project implements a sophisticated lap timer for a BMW S1000RR motorcycle using a Raspberry Pi Pico.
 The system utilizes GPS data to accurately detect when the motorcycle crosses the finish line and sends a pulse signal.
+This pulse starts a new lap on the screen.
+It connects to the middle of the three prong plug on the right hand side of the frame (K46).
 It features an LCD display for real-time status updates and a manual button for user-triggered pulse sending.

 ## Key Features
 - GPS-based lap timing with finish line detection